Sorry, you need to enable JavaScript to visit this website.

 • Educational master's programme for art subjects

-There are different organizations (non-profit organizations, university colleges, universities, etc.) that offer in-service training projects.
+There are also different organizations (non-profit organizations, university colleges, universities, etc.) that offer in-service training projects.
 These are recorded (purely for information reasons, with no evaluation purpose) in an in-service training database (nascholingsdatabase) on the Klascement-website that can be consulted online.
 And also on the Cultuurkuur site, professionals in education, culture and youth work can find some trainings and workshops on teaching methodologies for cultural education.

 A special form of in-service training is Kunstkuur (in Dutch).
 Kunstkuur stimulates and finances collaboration between a primary, secondary or higher education school and a nearby arts academy.
 For a period of three school years, arts teachers of the arts academies share the classroom with teachers from a school or higher education institution.
 This way teachers of arts academies bring artistic expertise into the classroom and art teachers become more skilled in dealing with diverse class groups and refine their didactic actions.
 Also third cultural education partners can be involved.
 Support is given in the form of extra hours for the arts academy and operating resources.